-The Grouse Grind is a short, but steep hiking trail up Grouse Mountain in North Vancouver Canada, climbing 853 m (2800 feet) vertical over a distance of 2.9 km (1.8 mi), being notoriously grueling it has been nicknamed “Mother Nature’s StairMaster”.
-For many the Grind is more a fitness challenge than a hike.
-Some aim to conquer Grouse Mountain once, but many fit Vancouverites climb this mountain regularly for training.
+The Grouse Grind is a short, but steep hiking trail climbing 853 m (2800 feet) vertically from the base of Grouse Mountain.
+This steep trail in Grouse Mountain Regional Park is only 2.9 km (1.8 mi) long.
+Being notoriously grueling this one-way trail up the face of Grouse Mountain has been nicknamed “mother nature’s stairmaster”.
+For many, the Grind is more a fitness challenge than a hike.
+Some aim to conquer Grouse Mountain once, but for many fit Vancouverites and avid hikers, this is a great place for training.
+Meeting the challenge of doing the Grouse Grind was one of my favorite active things to do in Vancouver.

-Grouse Mountain rising 1250 metres ( 4100 feet) above the city is often called ‘the Peak of Vancouver’.
+Grouse Mountain rising 1250 meters ( 4100 feet) above the city is often called ‘the Peak of Vancouver’.
 The Mountain gets its name from the sooty grouse, a species of forest-dwelling grouse (a bird) commonly found throughout the mountain.
+Grouse Mountain Resort is a quick ride from Stanley Park and other highlights.

-Located only 15 minutes by public transport from downtown Vancouver the mountain has become the city’s outdoor amusement park with a range of activities and entertainment for all seasons open the whole year.
-In winter on Grouse Mountain skiing, snowboarding, ice skating, snowshoeing and more winter activities are very popular.
-There are a range of activities for summer such as disk golf, chairlift rides, paragliding and of course the famous Grouse Grind hike up the mountain.
+Located only 15 minutes by public transportation from downtown Vancouver the mountain has become the city’s outdoor amusement park with a range of activities and entertainment for all seasons open the whole year.
+In winter on Grouse Mountain skiing, snowboarding, ice skating, snowshoeing, and more winter activities are very popular.
+There is a range of activities for summer such as disk golf, chairlift rides, paragliding, and of course the famous Grouse Grind hike up the mountain.
 There is also a lot of entertainment available all year including a 100-seat mountaintop theatre and a wildlife refuge.

 Accommodation in Vancouver

-Highly rated accommodation in Vancouver with good location.
+Highly rated accommodation in Vancouver with a good location.

 The Grouse Grind is a legendary hiking trail in North Vancouver renowned for its difficulty.
-It deserves this reputation climbing just shy of 3000 stairs with an incredible 800 m elevation gain over only 3 km, yes it is steep, the average inclination is 28º, with the toughest section at about a 40º!
+It deserves this reputation climbing just shy of 3000 stairs with an incredible 800 m elevation gain over only 3 km, yes it is steep, the average inclination is 28º, with the toughest section at about 40º!
 The trail is primarily used for hiking and running.
+Most of the climb is stairs, but some sections have big tree roots and rocks on the trail.
 The Grouse Grind gets super crowded with more than 100 000 people climbing it in a season according to the official Grouse Mountain website.
 This trail only goes one direction, UP.
 Descending is not allowed on the trail, hikers take the gondola down, a $15 ride.

-I enjoyed hiking Grouse Mountain, but it is definitely not the best hiking trail in Vancouver, being short, steep and crowded with limited viewpoints.
-It is excellent as a work out with many locals doing the Grind regularly.
+I enjoyed hiking Grouse Mountain, but it is definitely not the best hiking trail in Vancouver, being short, steep, and crowded with limited viewpoints.
+On a clear day, you do get some nice views.
+It is excellent as a workout with many locals doing the Grind regularly.
 The hike is a nice day excursion in Vancouver for tourists, a challenging walk with plenty to do when reaching the top.
 We rate the trail as a moderate difficulty due to its length, even though it is steep it is not a very long hike, taking about 2 hours.
-For experienced hikers walking up the Grouse Grind and exploring some of the other backcountry routes on Grouse mountain is a good option.
-There are plenty well-marked routes such as Dam Mountain, Little Goat Mountain, Goat Mountain and Thunderbird Ridge are described here.
-Crown Mountain
+For experienced hikers walking up the Grouse Grind and exploring some of the other backcountry routes on Grouse Mountain is a good option.
+There are plenty of well-marked routes such as Dam Mountain, Little Goat Mountain, Goat Mountain, and Thunderbird Ridge are described here.
+Crown Mountain.

 Grouse Grind Cost